 Gwyn M. Vernon is a certified registered nurse practitioner who has cared for people living with Parkinson's since 1982.
 She is passionate in caring for those with Parkinson's and educating future generations of nurses on Parkinson's care.

 Gwyn is the national director of The Edmond J. Safra Visiting Nurse Faculty Program at the Parkinson’s Foundation, which she co-developed with Lisette Bunting-Perry, PhD, RN.
 Gwyn is one of the founding members of the Parkinson's Disease and Movement Disorders Center, Penn Medicine Neuroscience Center at Pennsylvania Hospital in Philadelphia.
 In addition to direct patient care, she has served as coordinator of the center and clinical researcher in past years.

-- All scholars who enroll and are accepted will be given a link to the self-paced modules (nine hours) that must be completed prior to the advanced content days.
+All scholars who enroll and are accepted will be given a link to the self-paced modules (nine hours) that must be completed prior to the advanced content days.
 Scholars can complete modules and repeat sections at their own pace.
-Modules will be available from September 1 to November 10, 2022.
+Modules will be available from May 1, 2023 until December 1, 2023.

-- Scholars will register for one of the three three-day on-site programs offered at:
+Scholars will register on their initial application for one of the three three-day on-site programs offered at:

 Must be completed ONE FULL week prior to start of advanced training